7-keto DHEA side effects supplement,

 I am concerned that many people are misusing hormones such as pregnenolone, DHEA, and other androgen-like products available over the counter without a prescription.
 Some people are taking dosages that are too high or they are taking these hormones when they really do not need them.
 Some individuals may, in the future, regret having taken high amounts of these hormones for prolonged periods.
 Smaller amounts may be appropriate to use for specific purposes and for for a limited time as long as your health care provider approves.
 For this reason we have made a 7-keto DHEA supplement available but we suggest using only a portion of a capsule.
 The FDA has banned androstenedione for over the counter sale, but not 7keto.

 If you are planning to use 7-keto DHEA for the purposes of weight control, consider a safer alternative called Diet Rx which is a natural appetite suppressant without hormones.

-As of May 2014 I have seen no new human studies with this hormone supplement since the last one published in the year 2000.
+As of January 2015 I have seen no new human studies with this hormone supplement since the last one published in the year 2000.
 I am not convinced at this time that it is an effective and safe weight loss agent.

 buy 7 Keto DHEA 25 mg per capsule